Code-Institute-Submissions/DominicSpears-milestoneproject2-memorygame/README.md

 #### Navigation Buttons
 ##### Active
 * Reset button, resets the page to its original settings.
-* Instructions button, reveals a modal with game instructions
+* Instructions button, reveals a modal with game instructions.
+* About button,  reveals health benefits of memory games.
 ##### To Do
 * Reset button, reset the game without resetting the whole page and therefore other features e.g. the music.
 * Settings button, shows a new modal to provide user options e.g. music volume.